-- o The Permittee may request ADEQ perform a screening modeling analysis.
-If doing so, the Permittee should provide ADEQ detailed facility layout, emissions and stack release parameters as discussed in Appendix A. If the screening analysis indicates possible interference with the attainment and maintenance of NAAQS, ADEQ will inform the Permittee to conduct a refined modeling analysis. - o If minor NSR review is applicable for ozone, the modeling requirements for ozone are determined on a case-by-case basis due to the lack of screening tools and techniques for ozone modeling.
-The EPA is proposing to establish Model Emissions Rates for Precursors (MERPs) for ozone and the MERP values will likely be higher than the significant emission rates (40 tpy) (U.S. EPA., 2015).
-Therefore, an air quality assessment for ozone is not required if the PTE or the PTE increase for precursors are less than 40 tpy. - o If the PTE or PTE increase for NOx/SO_2 is equal to or greater than 20 tpy, ADEQ will adopt an interpollutant "offset ratios" method to address the secondary formation of $PM{2.5}$ under the minor NSR program.
-For details, please see Section 7.3.8. - For detained modeling requirements, please refer to Section 5 "MODELING REQUIREMENTS UNDER MINOR NSR and REGISTRATION PROGRAM". - PSD as defined in R18-2-401 of the A.A.C. - o The Permittee should perform NAAQS modeling as well as PSD increment modeling for criteria pollutants that trigger the PSD review.
+- The Permittee may request ADEQ perform a screening modeling analysis.
+If doing so, the Permittee should provide ADEQ detailed facility layout, emissions and stack release parameters as discussed in Appendix A. If the screening analysis indicates possible interference with the attainment and maintenance of NAAQS, ADEQ will inform the Permittee to conduct a refined modeling analysis. - If minor NSR review is applicable for ozone, the modeling requirements for ozone are determined on a case-by-case basis due to the lack of screening tools and techniques for ozone modeling.
+EPA is proposing to establish Model Emissions Rates for Precursors (MERPs) for ozone (U.S. EPA., 2016c).
+Therefore, an air quality assessment for ozone is not required if the PTE or the PTE increase for precursors are less than MERPs.
+For detailed discussions about the MERPs for VOC and NOx, please refer to Section 7.6.

+- If the PTE or PTE increase for NOx/SO_2 is equal to or greater than 20 tpy, ADEQ is currently adopting an interpollutant "offset ratios" method to address the secondary formation of $PM{2.5}$ under the minor NSR program.
+For details, please see Section 7.3.8. - For detained modeling requirements, please refer to Section 5 "MODELING REQUIREMENTS UNDER MINOR NSR PROGRAM". - PSD as defined in R18-2-401 of the A.A.C. - The Permittee should perform NAAQS modeling as well as PSD increment modeling for criteria pollutants that trigger the PSD review.
 In addition, the Permittee should perform air quality related values (AQRVs) modeling if needed.
-For detained modeling requirements, please refer to Section 6 "MODELING REQUIREMENTS for PSD Sources". - o Modeling is required for each criteria pollutant that triggers the minor NSR review if the Permittees is not implementing a RACT analysis for such pollutant.
+For detained modeling requirements, please refer to Section 6 "MODELING REQUIREMENTS for PSD Sources". - Modeling is required for each criteria pollutant that triggers the minor NSR review if the Permittee is not implementing a RACT analysis for such pollutant.
 The same requirements under the minor NSR program as discussed above should apply.